stahir131/SC900-Notes/README.md

 Microsoft Entra ID P1 or P2 offers integration with cloud-based HR systems.
 When a new employee is added to an HR system, Microsoft Entra ID can create a corresponding user account.<br />

-Access lifecycle: Access lifecycle is the process of managing access throughout the user’s organizational life.
+**Access lifecycle**: Access lifecycle is the process of managing access throughout the user’s organizational life.
 Organizations can autoamte access lifecycle process by using dynamic groups.<br />

-Privileged access lifecycle:<br />
+**Privileged access lifecycle**:<br />
 Microsoft Entra Privileged Identity Management (PIM) provides extra controls tailored to securing access rights.<br />
-Access reviews: Microsoft Entra access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignment.<br />
+**Access reviews**: Microsoft Entra access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignment.<br />
 Multi-stage access reviews: allow you and your organization to enable complex workflows to meet recertification and audit requirements calling for multiple reviewers to attest to access for users in a particular sequence.

-Entitlement management: is an identity governance feature that enables organizations to manage the identity and access lifecycle at scale.
+**Entitlement management:** is an identity governance feature that enables organizations to manage the identity and access lifecycle at scale.
 It automates access request workflows, access assignments, reviews and expiration.<br />
 Entitlement management uses access packages to manage access to resources.<br />
+- Entitlement management is well suited to handling project-based access needs.
+-  Entitlement management automates access requests, access assignments, reviews, and expiration for bundles of resources relevant to a project.<br />

-Microsoft Entra terms of use: Microsoft Entra terms of use allow information to be presented to users, before they access data or an application.
+**Microsoft Entra terms of use**: Microsoft Entra terms of use allow information to be presented to users, before they access data or an application.
 This is presented in a PDF using your own content such as existing contract document.
 Conditional access policies are used to require a terms of use statement being displayed and ensuring users has agreed tot hose terms before accessing application.

 **Capabilities of Privileged identity Management**<br />
 PIM is a service of Microsoft Entra ID that enables you to manage, control, and monitor access to important resources in your organization. <br />